Aa

 • B and V don’t have a difference in pronunciation.
 Spanish speakers pronounce these sounds either as B or as V depending on local accent, or as a sound between both of these letters.

-Stressed syllables in Spanish language
+Stressed syllables in the Spanish language

 If a word ends on a vowel and on the consonants N, S – the accent is on the penultimate syllable, e.g. ESTABAN, if a word ends on a consonant apart from N, S – the accent is on the last syllable, e.g. NACIONAL.